Azure/azure-powershell/src/Orbital/docs/New-AzOrbitalContactProfile.md

 # New-AzOrbitalContactProfile

 ## SYNOPSIS
-Creates or updates a contact profile
+Creates or updates a contact profile.

 ## SYNTAX